taikoxyz/docs/src/content/docs/core-concepts/booster-rollups.md

 Booster rollups are an innovative idea to scale L1 dapps directly (without the need for re-deploying to L2).

-The best place to read about booster rollups is on our blog post [Based Booster Rollup (BBR): A new major milestone in Taiko’s roadmap](https://taiko.mirror.xyz/anPjF35Mrc_xzYgOTbUmfjr_MlhE3L8ZBZIxqmz9GZ8).
+The best place to read about booster rollups is on our blog post <a href="https://taiko.mirror.xyz/anPjF35Mrc_xzYgOTbUmfjr_MlhE3L8ZBZIxqmz9GZ8" target="_blank" rel="noopener noreferrer">Based Booster Rollup (BBR): A new major milestone in Taiko’s roadmap</a>.
 We'll update this page as more pieces develop, stay tuned!